bazel-contrib/rules_jvm_external/README.md

 The default label syntax for an artifact `foo.bar:baz-qux:1.2.3` is `@maven//foo_bar_baz_qux`.
 That is,

 * All non-alphanumeric characters are substituted with underscores.
-* Only the group and artifact coordinates are required.
+* Only the group and artifact IDs are required.

 ## API Reference